Top 5 signs your child may benefit from Speech and Language Therapy

 1. Limited Vocabulary for Their Age

-If your toddler isn’t using as many words as expected for their age (e.g., fewer than 20 words by 18 months), this may be a sign of a speech delay or language development issue.
-Early support from a Paediatric Speech and Language Therapist can make a big difference.
+If your toddler isn’t using as many words as expected (for example, fewer than 20 words by 18 months), this may suggest a speech or language delay.

 2. Difficulty Being Understood